 Leadership is delivered through an executive headship model across the Barmby Moor and Garton on the Wold’s federation.
 The school’s published governance information lists Mr Jamie Baxter as Executive Headteacher, with an appointment date shown as 01.09.25.
 For families, the implication is straightforward: strategic decisions, staffing resilience and consistency of policy may be shaped at federation level, while day-to-day relationships still sit with the on-site team.

 For a primary school, the most meaningful public measures sit at key stage 2.
-In 2024, the combined reading, writing and mathematics expected standard was 62.67%.
-The England average comparator is 62%, so the headline combined measure is broadly in line with England overall.
+In the 2025 dataset, the combined reading, writing and mathematics expected standard was 50%, so the headline combined measure now sits below England overall.

-Where the picture becomes more nuanced is at the “higher standard” and in the component indicators.
-The percentage achieving the higher standard in reading, writing and mathematics is 12.67%, compared to an England average of 8%.
-That is a meaningful positive signal about the stretch at the top end.
-Reading looks comparatively stronger than mathematics: the average scaled score in reading is 105, while mathematics is 101, and grammar, punctuation and spelling is 104.
+Where the picture becomes more nuanced is in the component indicators.
+The percentage achieving the higher standard in reading, writing and mathematics is 0%, so there is not currently evidence of a higher-standard top end in the combined measure.
+Reading still looks slightly stronger than mathematics: the average scaled score in reading is 103, while mathematics is 101, and grammar, punctuation and spelling is 103.

-As a FindMySchool ranking based on official data, the school is ranked 10,996th in England for primary outcomes, and 64th locally within York’s area grouping.
-This places the school below England average overall, while still showing evidence of a higher-attaining subgroup performing above national expectations at greater depth.
+As a FindMySchool ranking based on official data, the school is ranked 12,566th in England for primary outcomes, and 80th locally within York’s area grouping.
+This places the school below England average overall, with the current higher-standard combined measure no longer supporting the earlier stronger top-end claim.

 For parents, the practical takeaway is to look beyond a single headline.
 If your child typically works at expected standard, the school’s outcomes are close to England overall.
 If your child is already high attaining, the higher-standard proportion suggests there is capacity to push on, particularly in reading, and to secure depth for some pupils even in a small cohort.